Nathan Healy

 Key Takeaways

-• Port Charlotte gets 5.8 peak sun hours per day, making it one of Florida’s best locations for solar — and Florida already ranks 2nd in the nation for residential solar.
+• Port Charlotte gets 5.8 peak sun hours daily, making it one of Florida’s best places to generate solar energy and reduce your electricity bill.

-• A typical Port Charlotte home can save around $84,000 over 25 years with solar — with lease options starting as low as $130/month and no upfront cost.
+• A typical Port Charlotte home can save ~$84,000 over 25 years with solar, with a payback period of around 10 years.

 05